Wackelzahn/RPI_VenusOS_Carrier/README.md

 10) Copy the file "dbus-adc.conf" from rep to RPI /etc/venus with Bitvise SFTP (or similar program).
 Confirm to overwrite the file.
 11) Reboot RPI by entering the command "reboot".
 12) Reconnect via ssh.
 Check with the command "dmesg | grep can" if both can0 and can1 is running.
-	  Alternatively check in the Venus GUI, go to "Settings" and "Services". can0 and can1 should be up and running.
+	  Alternatively check in the Venus GUI, go to SETTINGS and SERIVCES. can0 and can1 should be up and running.
-	  Check under **"Settings"** and "I/O" if analog Inputs are up and running.
+	  Check under SETTINGS, I/O if analog Inputs are up and running.
 Configure to your like.
-    (I have connected a LM331 on Channel 0:4, activate and check the Device list for working temperature).
+    (pictures [front](Pictures/) shows a connected LM331 on Channel 0:4, activate and check the Device list for working temperature).
 13)	Proceed with the installation of **SetupHelper[^2]**

 	having root access through SHL or WinCP,